danintel/sawtooth-faq/glossary.rst

     Method to decide what block to add next to a blockchain Classical Consensus
-    Uses an agreement or voting mechanism (vs. Nakamoto-style consensus) Distributed Ledger
+    Uses an agreement or voting mechanism (vs. Nakamoto-style consensus) Dapps
+    Etherium Decentralized Applications.
+These are written in Solidity and are supported by Sawtooth Seth Distributed Ledger
     See Blockchain
 DLT